Her father's last wish was a simple coffin. Death has more complicated ideas.

 Because her father cheated death once, in a Soweto street in 1976.
 And now Death wants something back.

 Ferociously funny, steeped in Yoruba mythology, and set inside the gilded dysfunction of Johannesburg's Black Diamond elite, Death Rattle is a debut that announces a major new voice in African speculative fiction.
-Grief is a performance, class is a weapon, and the goddess Oya has been watching from the storm clouds all along.
+Grief is a performance, class is a weapon, and the Orisha Oya has been watching from the storm clouds all along.

 Some inheritances you don't get to refuse.